Enapter/enapter-cli/README.md

 brew tap enapter/tap && brew install enapter@3
 ```

-If you already have installed previous version you probably need to update symblink as brew suggested you after install new version.

 ### Get prebuilt binaries

 Choose your platform and required release on the [Releases page](https://github.com/Enapter/enapter-cli/releases).